Tanaum/Student-Mental-Health-Help_Website/README.md

 # What's in store for this project's future?
-- Indefinitely store the journal entries onto the users computer.
+- [x] Indefinitely store the journal entries onto the users computer.
-- Have a system for accounts so users can access their journal entries remotely.
+- [ ] Have a system for accounts so users can access their journal entries remotely.
-- Checkboxes stay checked off for an entire day
+- [ ] Checkboxes stay checked off for an entire day

 # Fun (?) facts
 - This project was actually made for a hackthon (Empower Hacks 2.0).
 - I did majority of the development on my smartphone using Replit (not sponsored :p (yet)).
 - I am thinking of making the journal a separate project of its own.
+  ↳ Built the backbone of it, now just have to use CSS to make it pretty!